 healthcare information and

-SYNOPSIS: Using the Delphi method of arriving at a consensus among clinicians concerning to whom with atrial fibrillation to recommend oral anticoagulants, the risk of stroke, the risk of hemorrhage, and patient-specific factors emerged.
+SYNOPSIS: Using the Delphi method of arriving at a consensus among clinicians concerning for which patients with atrial fibrillation should oral anticoagulants be recommended, the risk of stroke, the risk of hemorrhage, and patient-specific factors emerged.
 Many of these factors are not included in the guidelines and should be studied further.

 SOURCE: King PK, Fosnight SM, Bishop JR. Consensus clinical decision-making factors driving anticoagulation in atrial fibrillation.
 Am J Cardiol 2019;124:1038-1043.

 Surveys have shown that up to 38% of high-risk-for-systemic-emboli patients with atrial fibrillation (AF) are not treated with anticoagulants.
 To explore the reasons for this, 27 practicing cardiologists, neurologists, internists, and clinical pharmacologists used the modified Delphi method to rate factors important in oral anticoagulation (OAC) decisions.
 The Delphi method employed three rounds of surveys conducted blindly through electronic means.
 A list of potential factors for initial evaluation was derived from published literature and submitted to the participants in round 1.
 Each participant then rated their level of agreement of each factor’s importance for decisions regarding OAC in AF.
 In round 2, factors with partial consensus (60-75% agreement) and full consensus (more than 75% agreement) were reconsidered and assigned a score of importance from 0-50 points.
 All factors with a score above the median were reconsidered in round 3 and arranged in rank order.